 Jesters Around the World

-Though this hub will focus on the jester in Medieval Europe, I thought it important to point out that the jester or fool was a staple of cultures around the world and throughout time.
+Though this article will focus on the jester in Medieval Europe, I thought it important to point out that the jester or fool was a staple of cultures around the world and throughout time.
 China is one of the most well-documented places to have had jesters or fools extant for a large portin of its history.
 Similar to the medieval jesters of Europe, Chinese jesters oftentimes were employed by the shah, and were tasked with lightening the mood at court.
 Africa also possesses a large contingent of fools, and some tribes and villages even have a fool to this day.
 A "town idiot," if you will.

 The Stereotypical Medieval Jester